baracil/jplugman/README.md

 * hot-swapping : a plugin can be added/removed/updated while the application is running.
 * dependency management : service provided by a plugin can be used by the main application but also by other plugins.
-* simple packaging : plugins are a simple zip file.
+* simple packaging : plugins are zip files.

 This module is released under MIT license.